Things to do in Santiago & around Lake Atitlán

-Learn a new skill such as pottery, Tz’utujil, or painting.
-Have a new experience such as a traditional cacao ceremony to gain even more knowledge of the local culture.
+Learn a new skill such as pottery, Tz’utujil, or painting while gaining even more knowledge of the local culture.

 - Learn Spanish & Tz’utujil – our host families have recommendations for excellent local teachers, some of our volunteers have taken Spanish classes and were happy with their progress, and some have taken Tz’utujil classes, which is an amazing opportunity to understand other cultural aspects from daily life in this Mayan community.

 - Try Pottery workshops and Shopping in San Antonio

 - Learn about artisanal chocolate at Liccor Marron Chocolate